iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Restitution fee of at most $500

-The strictness of penalty for a first-time OWI offender depends on the BAC level, the willingness to take all chemical tests, and the fatality of an accident caused by an intoxicated vehicle operator.
+The strictness of penalty for a first-time OWI offender typically depends on the BAC level, the willingness to take all chemical tests, and the fatality of an accident caused by an intoxicated vehicle operator.
 For instance, when a first time OWI offender with a Blood Alcohol Content (BAC) below 0.15 is involved in an accident that does not result in any bodily injury or harm to another person or property, such person may qualify for a deferred judgment.
 Such a person may escape a jail sentence but must pay a fine of at least $1,250.
-In other words, where there is no damage caused by the intoxicated vehicle operator;
+In other words, where there is no damage caused by the intoxicated vehicle operator:

 • The judge can waive up to $625 of the total fine